CloudLabs-MOC/AZ-303-Microsoft-Azure-Architect-Technologies/Instructions/CloudLabs.AI/Module_10_Lab.md

 #### Task 2: Test the RBAC role assignment

-1. From the lab computer, start a new in-private web browser session, navigate to the [Azure portal](https://portal.azure.com), and sign in by using the **aduserDeployment-id** user account that you noted earlier it should look similar to aduserDeployment-id@xxxxx.onmicrosoft.com with **Pa55w.rd1234** as password.
+1. From the lab computer, start a new in-private web browser session, navigate to the [Azure portal](https://portal.azure.com), and sign in by using the **aduserDeployment-id** user account with **Pa55w.rd1234** as password.

-    > Note: Make sure to use the user principal name of the **aduser(Deployment-id)** user account, which you recorded earlier in this lab.
+    > Note: Make sure to use the user principal name of the **aduser(Deployment-id)** user account, which you recorded earlier in this lab, it should look similar to aduserDeployment-id@xxxxx.onmicrosoft.com

 1. In the Azure portal, navigate to the **Resource groups** blade.
 Note that you are not able to see any resource groups.